Melatonin: How Much is Right for You?

 Children who sleep well may have better academic performance and fewer weight concerns.
 They also may be less likely to get injured playing sports and have healthier immune systems.
 In fact, some experts believe that many children who have trouble focusing simply have poor sleep habits and aren’t rested well enough to pay attention as they should in the classroom.7

-Since sleep is so important, is it safe to give your child melatonin to help them get the rest they need?
+With good sleep so important, is it safe to give your child melatonin to help them get the rest they need?
 Unfortunately, there hasn’t been enough research on melatonin use in children to be sure.
-Melatonin is a hormone, so it must be used carefully, but some research suggests that a very low dose of liquid melatonin used on a limited basis may help children fall asleep.8
+Melatonin is a hormone, so it must be used carefully, but some research suggests that a very low dose of melatonin used on a limited basis may help children fall asleep.8

 Melatonin for Kids

-Some parents use liquid melatonin to help their child fall asleep when sleeping patterns have been disrupted, such as on vacation after a long day or two of travel or when a busy schedule hasn’t provided adequate time for naps.
+Some parents use low-dose melatonin to help their child fall asleep when sleeping patterns have been disrupted, such as on vacation, after a long day or two of travel or when a busy schedule hasn’t provided adequate time for naps.
 This is similar to how a shift-worker might use melatonin to readjust their sleep-wake cycle after getting out of rhythm due to changing work schedules.
-In both cases, the use is on a very short-term, limited basis.
+In both cases, the use is very short-term.
 We recommend discussing with your doctor before giving melatonin to children.

-The best way to help children sleep better is to do what you were probably taught as new parents: establish a good night-time routine, dim the lights in the house about a half-hour before putting your children to bed, and put the electronics and screens away.
+The best way to help children sleep better is to do what you were probably taught as new parents: establish a good nighttime routine such as putting electronics and screens away and dimming the lights in the house about a half-hour before putting your children to bed.

 Melatonin Dosage for Kids